 Donkeys cannot deal with multiple canine attackers or against wolves, bears, feral hogs, or mountain lions.
 Donkeys also don’t typically protect against small predators, such as raccoons, or against large birds.

 Donkeys may not alert you to threats, so that you may be unaware of situations in your pastures.
 On the other hand, some donkeys bray a great deal, which may irritate your neighbors.
 Donkeys will bray if they are lonely or if you have conditioned them to receive attention or a treat when they see you.
 Expect some braying when you first bring a donkey home.

 Donkeys will have difficulty guarding widely scattered sheep or goats and very large pastures with rough terrain or heavy brush or trees.

 Guard donkeys may not accept herding or livestock guard dogs and may pose a threat against family pets, as well.

 Some donkeys will harass other livestock and they may cause injuries.
 They may also interfere in the breeding or birthing process.
 Exercise caution placing a donkey together with ewes and their lambs, unless you are certain of his behavior.
 It may be necessary to remove a guard donkey from his flock at this time.

 Jan Dohner is the author of Livestock Guardians; Using Dogs, Donkeys and Llamas to Protect Your Herd, by Storey Publishing.
 She has over 30 years of experience with livestock guard dogs and wrote this book to help all owners and potential owners of livestock guardians to achieve greater success.
 She is also the author of The Encyclopedia of Historic and Endangered Livestock and Poultry Breeds.
-You can find more on her blog Rare on the Farm and her author page at Mother Earth News.
+Connect with Jan on her blog Rare on the Farm and read all of her MOTHER EARTH NEWS posts here.